Revues et périodiques

 - European Journal of Legal Studies

-Founded in 2007, the European Journal of Legal Studies (EJLS) is a European University Institute (EUI) review dedicated to the promotion of legal scholarship.
-It publishes articles on any topic of legal scholarship relating to international, comparative and European law, or legal theory.
+The European Journal of Legal Studies (EJLS), founded in 2007, is a European University Institute (EUI) review dedicated to the promotion of legal scholarship.
+It publishes articles on any topic of legal scholarship relating to European law, international law, comparative law and legal theory.

 - Finnish Yearbook of International Law